enklu/enklu.github.io/docs/API/Elements.md

 Here is an example of searching for a child with a name set in the inspector.

 <code>'{[Inspector variable label : variable type]}'</code>allows this to show in the inspector.
-You can of course just use a regular variable if you don't want to use the inspector, but this is a recommended method for it's flexibility.
+You can of course use a regular variable if you don't want to use the inspector.
+Using a variable is a recommended method for its flexibility.

 ```js
 const child = '{[Find this child:string]}'; //type in child name in inspector